Summit Elevation (m): 2901

 Map: Google Maps

 I first planned a trip into the Egypt Lakes area when I read of a long day trip that Matthew Hobbs did back in 2015 via Redearth and Pharaoh Creek.
 Since there seemed to be so many larches around, I planned my trip for September 2016 via Healy Creek / Pass and it did not disappoint!
 Since then I’ve completed many other Fall trips into this area, most of them solo.
 I did a gorgeous trip into Lesser Pharaoh and The Sphinx with Phil in mid September 2017.
 Then, after a year off from the area in 2018, in 2019 I followed a route that Rob Schnell provided up the east face of Scarab Peak.
 In 2020 I was back – this time for the obscure “Natalko Peak” just east of Scarab – again via a route that Rob Schnell kindly provided me.
 I was keenly aware of the one remaining (official) summit I had left in the Egypt Lakes area as the end of summer 2021 approached.
-Haiduk Peak became a bit more popular than usual in 2020 after Matt Clay posted a trip report from his ascent via Honeymoon Pass and Verdant Creek – a horrid bushwhack by the sounds of it.
-(Matt used an older report from Rick Collier in 2005 to plan his ascent.)
-Since Matt’s posting, however, two other parties (that I knew of) had taken a much different route to access the same easy south slopes that Matt used.
+Haiduk Peak became a bit more popular than usual in 2020 after Matt Clay posted a trip report from his and Alison Sekera’s ascent via Honeymoon Pass and Verdant Creek – a horrid bushwhack by the sounds of it.
+(Ali used an older report from Rick Collier in 2005 to plan their ascent.)
+Since Matt’s posting, however, two other parties (that I knew of) had taken a much different route to access the same easy south slopes that Ali and Matt used.
 Paul Zizka forged a very ingenious route from the Ball Pass / Hawk Creek trail that ascended steep slopes to the north end of Hawk Ridge before traversing larch forests to the south end of Haiduk.
 Brandon Boulier followed Paul’s route and I planned to follow it too.
 The only question was – when and with whom?
 The when was obviously the last day of summer 2021.
 The “whom” was obviously myself.

 I drove a very busy Banff-Radium highway (thanks to a closure east of Golden on hwy 1) to the very full Floe Lake parking lot up hwy 93 and started hiking under a cloudy sky around 07:30.
 The first few hundred meters of hiking are along the busy road, off to the side along an old roadbed in the forest.
 Soon I turned up Hawk Creek on a good trail, bringing back memories from my last time up here many years ago while approaching Isabelle Peak in 2007.
 I had good memories of the trail but the growth beside me certainly seemed a bit higher than 14 years previous!
 The trail crossed the Vermillion flats before ascending steadily across the south and then southeast slopes of Isabelle.
 About 75 minutes into my day it was time to cross Hawk Creek and ascend somewhere on the other side.
 It wasn’t immediately obvious just where this somewhere was but I made my way over to the rubble slopes beneath a steep looking gully and switched from approach shoes to my ultra lightweight mountaineering boots for the rest of my day.
 I was expecting snow and a lot of sidehilling – hence the switch.